Name: THE MATHEMATICS OF FINANCIAL OPERATIONS

 For those students who do not follow the SEC, the global final exam will be divided into 3 parts:

-- topics 1 to 5 of the official agenda (3 points)
+- topics 1 to 5 of the official agenda (3 points out of 10)

-- questions related to the learning participation activities carried out during the course (2 points)
+- questions related to the learning participation activities carried out during the course (2 points out of 10)

 Therefore 100%, which will be requested in a writing exam.

-If the minimum of any of the SEC exams is exceeded, the student is entitled to save the passed exam during the academic year as long as the total is exceeded.
+If the minimum of any of the SEC exams and activities is exceeded, the student is entitled to save the passed exam during the academic year.
 The activities of the continuous assessment system not passed may be replaced in the final assessment system by others, such as questions in a final exam.

 100 %